 Above - a marble statue of Venus/Aphrodite holding an egg/?apple [Louvre Museum].
 Did the White Queen statue of Rennes-les-Bains resemble this?

-If you cross-reference this idea with other Priory documentation one discovers that a buried goddess/female figure is associated with a fragrant tomb which is also associated with a white queen and a sacred sepulchre in the poem Le Serpent Rouge.
-Therefore would the pilgrimage of the traveler and poet in Le Serpent Rouge superficially appear to be a visit to this underground place and Temple?
+All of this is certainly the source of the literary output in the BEAUCEAN text.
+Therefore the paradigm we should be following is this information about a Temple at Maison Chaluleau.
+If you cross-reference this assumption with ideas promulgated by Plantard's Priory documentation one discovers that a juxtaposition is being made between a buried goddess/female figure associated with a fragrant tomb which is also associated with a white queen and a sacred sepulchre and statue buried below Maison Chaluleau, as described perhaps in the poem Le Serpent Rouge.
+The pilgrimage of the traveler and poet in Le Serpent Rouge superficially appear to be a visit to this underground place and Temple at Rennes?

 "[...]
 CRITIAS – Il y a une statue d’Isis, ou de la Reine Blanche, ou de Notre-Dame, comme vous voulez.
 Elle a servi de modèle à la Vénus d’Ille décrite par Prosper Merimée qui l’a donné en bronze alors qu’elle est en marbre blanc.
 La statue mesure deux mètres de haut mais vous ne la verrez pas, enterrée qu’elle est dans une cour d’hôtel et prouvée seulement par la poudre de marbre que l’on a ramenée d’un sondage [...]"